 But you also don’t want to do anything to threaten the sale of your home, particularly if you need to sell the house fast.
 Almost any misstep can slow down the sale by turning interested buyers off.
 Some mistakes can even stop the sale in its tracks.
 So, here is what you need to know about the laws for conducting a “for sale by owner” in California:

 Disclose All Facts About the Property

-Whatever details you know about your property, they need to be disclosed to every potential buyer—even when selling your home “as-is.”
+Whatever details you know about your property, need to be disclosed to every potential buyer—even when selling your home “as-is.”
 So, if you’re selling a house that needs a new roof or that has a cracked foundation, you must tell your buyer even if they perform their own inspection.
 In fact, it’s in your best interest to have the house inspected before you list it so that you have a report to give each prospective buyer.
 Plus, claiming ignorance of a problem’s existence won’t stop you from getting sued—even if your claim is true.

-The same applies for when you’re selling the house after the death of a parent, spouse, or other family member, friend, or visitor occurred within.
+The same applies when you’re selling the house after the death of a parent, spouse, or other family members, friend, or visitor occurred within.
 It doesn’t matter whether the death was natural or accidental.
 If it happened within the last three years, you have to disclose it.
 Since anything you don’t share can and will be held against you, if you know about an older death on the property, you should go ahead and disclose that information, too.